Infuseting/ChatBOT_MistralAI/README.md

 ## API Reference

-High-level endpoints (see `src/app/api`):
+The project exposes a set of Next.js API routes under `src/app/api`.
+Below are the main endpoints and a short description of their behavior.
+All server-side tokens used by these routes are stored in the database and may be supplied either via the `Authorization: Bearer <token>` header or the `access_token` httpOnly cookie.

-- `POST /api/auth/google/token` — Exchange Google `id_token`, create a server access token, and set it as an HTTP-only cookie.
+- `POST /api/auth/google/token` — Exchange a Google OAuth `access_token` (obtained on the client) for a server-side access token.
+Verifies Google tokeninfo, upserts the user by `googleId`, and sets a secure, httpOnly `access_token` cookie on success.
-- `POST /api/auth/logout` — Revoke token (delete from DB) and clear the cookie.
+- `POST /api/auth/logout` — Logs out the current user: deletes the server-side token(s) matching the provided token and clears the `access_token` cookie.
-- `GET /api/auth/validate` — Validate `access_token` against the database (used by middleware).
+- `DELETE /api/auth/delete` — Permanently deletes the authenticated user's account and related data (messages, threads, shares, tokens).
+Requires authentication.
+- `POST /api/auth/email/login` — Email/password login.
+Accepts `{ email, password }` JSON body.
+On success returns `{ ok: true }` and sets an `access_token` cookie.
+- `POST /api/auth/email/register` — Email/password registration.
+Accepts `{ email, password, name? }`.
+Creates a user (provider = 'MDP'), issues an `access_token` cookie on success.
+- `GET /api/auth/validate` — Validates the provided server-side token and returns `{ ok: true }` when valid.
+Useful for middleware and client-side checks.

-- `GET /api/user` — Returns the current user (via cookie or Authorization header).
+- `GET /api/user` — Returns basic profile information for the authenticated user (id, name, picture).
+Requires a valid server token.

+- `GET /api/thread` — Multi-purpose GET that supports:
+  - `?shareCode=CODE` — Return a publicly-shared thread by share code (no auth required).
+  - `?idThread=ID` — Return a specific thread and its messages if the requester is the owner (requires auth).
+Supports `limit` and `before` for paginated message loading.
-- `GET/POST /api/thread` — List and create threads (protected).
+  - no query params — List threads for the authenticated user (supports `limit` and `before`).

+- `POST /api/thread` — Multi-action endpoint.
+The request JSON should include an `action` field with one of the following values:
+  - `create` — Create a new thread.
+Body: `{ action: 'create', data: { ... } }`.
+Requires auth.
+  - `share` — Create or fetch a share code for an owned thread.
+Body: `{ action: 'share', idThread }`.
+Requires auth and ownership.
+  - `sync` — Bulk-insert/sync messages for existing threads (used for imports/sync).
+Body: `{ action: 'sync', messages: [...] }`.
+Only inserts messages that target known threads and are permitted (owner or shared).
+  - `update` — Update thread metadata (name, context, model).
+Body: `{ action: 'update', idThread, data: { ... } }`.
+Requires auth and ownership.

+- `POST /api/tts` — Server-side TTS proxy.
+Supports two actions in the body:
+  - `{ validate: true }` — Validates the server TTS API key with the provider.
+  - `{ text: string, lang?: string }` — Generates audio (mp3) via the configured provider and returns audio bytes (`Content-Type: audio/mpeg`).
+Uses the server's configured TTS API key.

+Notes:
+- Many endpoints accept the server-side token via `Authorization: Bearer <token>` or the `access_token` cookie.
+The cookie is httpOnly and set on successful login/registration.
+- Error responses follow a JSON shape like `{ error: 'Message' }` and appropriate HTTP status codes (401 for auth failures, 400 for bad requests, 500 for server errors).

 ---

 ## Authentication Flow

-1. Client obtains an `id_token` from Google sign-in.
-2. Client sends the `id_token` to `/api/auth/google/token`.
+There are two primary sign-in flows supported by the app: Google OAuth and traditional email/password.
+Both flows result in a server-side access token which is persisted in the database and returned to the client as a secure, httpOnly cookie (`access_token`).
+API routes and middleware validate requests using this server-side token.

+Google OAuth:

+- The client obtains a Google OAuth `access_token` on the client (via Google Sign-In).
+- The client POSTs `{ access_token }` to `/api/auth/google/token`.
-3. The server verifies the token with Google, upserts the user, creates an `accessToken` record, and sets the `access_token` cookie (HTTP-only and secure).
+- The server verifies the token with Google's tokeninfo endpoint, upserts the user by `googleId`, creates a local server-side access token in the DB, and sets an httpOnly `access_token` cookie on success.
-4. Middleware and API routes read the cookie or Authorization header and validate the token against the database.

-**Security Notes:**
+Email/password:

+- The client POSTs `{ email, password }` to `/api/auth/email/login` to sign in.
+If successful, the server creates a server-side access token and sets the `access_token` cookie.
+- New users can register via `POST /api/auth/email/register` with `{ email, password, name? }`, which creates the user and issues the cookie.

+Logout / token management:

+- `POST /api/auth/logout` deletes server-side token(s) that match the supplied token and clears the cookie.
+- `DELETE /api/auth/delete` performs a destructive deletion of the authenticated user's account and related data (requires authentication).

+Token usage:

+- API routes accept the server token either as `Authorization: Bearer <token>` or via the `access_token` httpOnly cookie.
+The cookie is preferred in browser flows to avoid exposing tokens to JS.

+Security Notes:

-- Access tokens are stored server-side and sent as HTTP-only cookies to reduce XSS risk.
+- Access tokens are stored server-side and sent as httpOnly cookies to reduce XSS risk.
+- The server-side tokens are short-lived by design (if `expiresAt` is set) and validated against the DB by `GET /api/auth/validate`.
-- For high-scale deployments, consider signed JWTs so middleware can validate tokens without DB lookups.
+- For very large deployments, consider switching to signed JWTs or an introspection-capable auth layer to avoid DB lookups in hot paths.

 ---